 Paying staff is one of your more obvious jobs as an employer, as is sending details of what your people earn with their tax and National Insurance (NI) payments to HMRC via PAYE.

-But by October 2013 all firms with more than one employee must use HMRC’s new online Real Time Information (RTI) system.
+All firms with more than one employee must use HMRC’s new online Real Time Information (RTI) system.
 Staff tax, NI and expense deductions must be sent via Bacs before or at the same time you transfer pay — as must full accounts.

 You also need to stay up to date with tax changes throughout the year.
 And so much tax information already has to be submitted online — including VAT returns since April 2012 — that a trip to the Post Office with a brown envelope stuffed with cheques or details for HMRC is probably no longer practical.